IntelLabs/nlp-architect/doc/source/service.rst

         ]
     }

-In the example above, ``model_name`` is the desirted model to run the documents through and each input document is marked with an id and content.
+In the example above, ``model_name`` is the desired model to run the documents through and each input document is marked with an id and content.

 Responses
 ---------